Priyanka Chopra Owned The Red Carpet During TIFF 2019 As She Lead The Sky Is Pink Team

 About The Sky Is Pink

 The film is based on a true story, in which the life of a couple will be narrated by their terminally ill teen daughter.
 Zaira Wasim plays the role of their deceased daughter.
-The book ‘My Little Epiphanies', written by the real-life Aisha Chaudhury was published a day before her death on January 24, 2015, at 18.
+The book ‘My Little Epiphanies', written by the real-life Aisha Chaudhury was published a day before her death on January 24, 2015, at the age of 18.

 Shonali Bose, who herself lost her 16-year-old son suddenly in an accident, helmed the film and it will hit the big screens on October 11.